1985 in video games

-1985 saw many sequels and prequels in video games, such as Super Mario Bros. and Kung Fu, along with new titles such as Commando, Duck Hunt, Gauntlet, Ghosts 'n Goblins, Gradius, Hang-On, Space Harrier and The Way of the Exploding Fist.
+1985 saw many sequels and prequels in video games, such as Super Mario Bros. and Kung Fu, along with new titles such as Commando, Duck Hunt, Gauntlet, Ghosts 'n Goblins, Gradius, Hang-On, Space Harrier, Tetris and The Way of the Exploding Fist.
 The year's highest-grossing arcade video games were Hang-On and Karate Champ in the United States, and Commando in the United Kingdom.
-The year's best-selling home system was the Nintendo Entertainment System (Famicom) for the second year in a row, while the year's best-selling home video game was Super Mario Bros.
+The year's best-selling home system was the Nintendo Entertainment System (Famicom) for a consecutive year, while the year's best-selling home video game was Super Mario Bros.